 Scallops affix themselves to blades of seagrass which provide shelter from strong currents and from predators like crabs and rays.
 Along with our partners at VIMS, we’re working to build on our successful eelgrass restoration efforts by returning bay scallops to Virginia waters.

 After they're collected, the eelgrass shoots are measured into holding tanks to cure.
 The seeds will be extracted and stored in sea water until fall, when they will be sown back into the seaside bays.

-The Nature Conservancy and VIMS have broadcast more than 72 million seeds into 600 acres to help accelerate the natural spread of eelgrass, which now covers 9,000 acres in South, Spider Crab, Hog Island and Cobb Island bays.
+Starting from the mere remnant discovered in a seaside bay, TNC and VIMS have since broadcast more than 72 million seeds into 600 acres to help accelerate the natural spread of eelgrass, which now covers 9,000 acres in South, Spider Crab, Hog Island and Cobb Island bays.